Badal-05/shoe_shopping_app/README.md

   <img src="Simulator Screenshot - iPhone 15 Pro Max - 2024-06-30 at 10.43.16.png" width="240" />
 </p>

+State Management:
+- Provider (ChangeNotifyProvider) used in the project.

 Some of the Widgets used in this project:
 - Stack
 - ListView.builder()
 - Chip
 - LayoutBuilder
+- Alert Dialog

 UI specs
 - Minimalistic UI with a seed colour Yellow.